Login to Complete a Submission or to Access Judging Panel

 AMERICAN JEWISH STUDIES Celebrate 350 A nonfiction book about the Jewish experience in North America.

-BOOK CLUB AWARD The Book Club Award recognizes an outstanding work of fiction or nonfiction that inspires meaningful conversation about Jewish life, identity, practice, or history.
+BOOK CLUB AWARD The Miller Family Award in Memory of Helen Dunn Weinstein and June Keit Miller The Book Club Award recognizes an outstanding work of fiction or nonfiction that inspires meaningful conversation about Jewish life, identity, practice, or history.
 The Award recognizes the power of books to inspire Jewish community and thought-provoking discussions.

-CONTEMPORARY JEWISH LIFE & PRACTICE Myra H. Kraft Memorial Award A nonfiction book about current tools and resources for Jewish living.
-These include, but are not limited to, cookbooks, holiday how-to books, and life-cycle books.
+CONTEMPORARY JEWISH LIFE & PRACTICE Myra H. Kraft Memorial Award A nonfiction book that explores contemporary Jewish life.
+These include, but are not limited to, current tools and resources for Jewish living, holiday how-to books, and life-cycle books (including b’nai mitzvot, weddings, mourning and loss, and brit mela and naming ceremonies).

-DEBUT FICTION Goldberg Prize An author’s first published novel, novella, or short-story collection with Jewish content.
+DEBUT FICTION Goldberg Prize An author’s first published novel, novella, or short-story collection.

 EDUCATION & JEWISH IDENTITY In Memory of Dorothy Kripke A nonfiction work that focuses on theory, history, and/or practice of Jewish education and/or identity.
 Textbooks are not eligible.